fijik124/Spartan_louncer/README.md

  * New: Menu bar
  * New: Status bar
  * New: Java library to check repository using Arma3Sync code (requires manual configuration)
+ * New: Added new method of game path detection using Steam registry entry
  * Changed: Application rewritten with WPF+XAML (without using MVVM)
  * Changed: Changed GUI library from MetroFramework(WinForms) to MahApps.Metro(WPF)
  * Changed: Moved application configuration settings to a separate window